Develop a solid accounting foundation and the professional skills required to succeed.

 The Post-graduate Certificate in Accounting will qualify you for roles in the accounting and finance fields, to get the necessary industry experience before you ultimately achieve the CPA designation.

 Our flexible accounting education is designed to meet the needs of a wide range of students.
-You can choose to study full-time, in-class or part-time, online.
-The entire program can be completed in just eight months (full-time) or in a year and a half (part-time), which is considerably quicker than comparable certificates.
+The entire program can be completed in just eight months of full-time study, which is considerably quicker than comparable certificates.
 You will also benefit from studying alongside a network of peers who are completing the program on the same schedule.